Abibubble/ms4-lead-shot-hazard/README.md

 #### Contact section
 * This feature allows the user to:
     * Contact the band for queries about merchandise or upcoming gigs.
+    * Navigate to any of the band's social media pages.

 ![Image of feature](static/docs/img/FEATURE.png)